 Abby Colehour – Cottage Grove, OR

 Abby is a proud Minnesotan who has been working on life skills in the southern Willamette valley for the past several years.
 She is a catalyst and organizer for social movements and organizations, and devotes her energy to supporting people and projects working to develop meaningful connection with the land and each other.
 She enjoys meeting life’s daily needs creatively and opportunistically with her eclectic toolkit: chainsaw, axe, knitting needles, sewing machine, gardening hand tools, food and herb dehydrator, kitchen implements, pen and paper, and most importantly her hands and heart.
-When she’s not out in the woods wild crafting medicine, or building something with her hands, you can find her in our community working hard as the Residential Steward at Aprovecho, volunteering in various community projects, and as the pulse behind Kindle Cascadia.
+She has been on the Kindle Cascadia organizing team for six years, and this year is spearheading the gathering as the Lead Coordinator.

 Flow Withwater – Portland, OR